Tutorials for the in-game System Mechanics of God Eater 3.

 Your teammates Burst Levels are indicated by the red arrows next to their names on the top right HUD:

 Each Link Burst Bullet is worth 1 Burst Level.
 If your teammate is on Burst Level 1 and you fire two Link Burst Bullets at them, they will be in Burst 3.
 If you fire a link Burst Bullet at a teammate who already has Burst 3, you will fill their Burst Gauge and extend their Burst Duration.

 Link Burst Bullets have no other uses so make sure to fire them at your teammates and share in the holy hot sauce that is Burst 3.
 Even if every player already has Burst 3, continue to spread those bullets around to help your teammates out in maintaining Burst,

 Unfortunately, you can only give Burst Levels to your teammates and receive Burst Levels from them in the same way.
 You cannot give Burst 3 to yourself.
 This means that if you play Solo or if you play with teammates you who don’t use Link Burst Bullets, you are doomed to be in Burst 1.

 Share this post.
 Explain Burst to your friends.
 Ask them for Link Burst Bullets.
 Threaten to delete their game data.
+Blackmail them by telling their loved ones about their eros stash.
 Hold their families hostage.
 Do whatever it takes to have your teammates hit you with Link Burst Bullets.
 If everyone in the world just took 5 seconds out from the battle to shoot a couple of these bullets at their friends, so many more people would be in Burst 3.

 Do it for your friends.
 Do it for the love of DPS.
 Do it because you want someone to do it to you.
 Do it because it needs doing.
 Do it for the Burst-less kids in the Far East who have never had Burst in their lives.